Otis Moss Jr.

 Otis Moss Jr. (born February 26, 1935) is an American pastor, theologian, speaker, author, and activist.
-Moss is well known for his involvement in the Civil Rights Movement and his friendship with both Martin Luther King Jr. and Martin Luther King Sr. He is also the father of Otis Moss III, the current pastor of the famous Trinity United Church of Christ in Chicago.
+Moss is well known for his involvement in the Civil Rights Movement and his friendship with both Martin Luther King Jr. and Martin Luther King Sr. He is also the father of Otis Moss III, the current pastor of Trinity United Church of Christ in Chicago.

 Early life and education

-Moss was born in and raised in LaGrange, Georgia, the fourth of five children.
+Moss, who is of African American heritage, was born in and raised in LaGrange, Georgia, the fourth of five children.
 After being orphaned at 16 he earned his B.A. at Morehouse College in 1956, before earning his Master of Divinity from the Morehouse School of Religion in 1959.
-At Morehouse Moss was taught and mentored by Benjamin Mays, who was also a mentor to Martin Luther King Jr. While at Morehouse Moss helped lead sit-ins and other activities to protest segregation.
+At Morehouse Moss was taught and mentored by Benjamin Mays, who was also a mentor to Martin Luther King Jr. While at Morehouse Moss helped lead sit-ins for The Atlanta Student Movement and other activities to protest segregation.
 He completed further graduate coursework at the Interdenominational Theological Center from 1960 to 1961.
-He also earned a Doctor of Ministry from United Theological Seminary in 1990, where he was taught by Samuel DeWitt Proctor and became friends with Jeremiah Wright, pastor of the famous Trinity United Church of Christ in Chicago and pastor of Barack Obama.
+He also earned a Doctor of Ministry from United Theological Seminary in 1990, where he was taught there by Samuel DeWitt Proctor and became friends with Jeremiah Wright, pastor of the famous Trinity United Church of Christ in Chicago and pastor of Barack Obama.
 Moss's son, Otis Moss III, would later take over as senior pastor for Wright after he was caught up in a controversy during the 2008 presidential election over the content of sermons he gave during the time in which Barack Obama attended the church.